wuyingki/WorkBetter/OKEsetup.md

 However, if a default Route Table has been created, then you only need to add a new rule to the Route Table.

-- Click on the **Default Route Table for oke-cluster** (default generated name) Route Table to enter the details page
+- Click on the **Default Route Table for oke-cluster??** (default generated name) Route Table to enter the details page

 - Click on **Edit Route Rules**